The Perfect Elk Hunting Arrow

 I’ve chosen my current elk hunting arrow based on a lot of years of tournament competition and many more years of bowhunting experience.
 In my opinion, there are several qualities needed in an elk hunting arrow.
 I’ll list these characteristics and discuss them one by one and as you’ll see, many are interrelated.

-I prefer to use a relatively heavy arrow for elk.
+I prefer to use a relatively heavy elk hunting arrow.
 I want the arrow to be light enough to have a reasonably flat trajectory, but heavy enough to penetrate well.
-The ideal arrow weight for you will depend on your draw weight and draw length.
+The ideal elk hunting arrow weight for you will depend on your draw weight and draw length.
 The more kinetic energy your bow imparts to the arrow, the heavier your arrow can be while still maintaining a relatively flat flight path.
 My bows are usually set at about 70 lbs., and an arrow between 450 and 500 grains seems to provide the perfect balance between speed and weight.

 Elk probably don’t see color very well (if they see it at all).
 However, they can see things that shine in the sunlight, and they can see light-colored things.
 So, with that in mind, make sure your arrows don’t glint in the sun, and don’t use light-colored fletchings such as white or yellow.
 If you need to use brightly colored fletching for some special reason – so your arrows are visible on camera, or if you just like to see your arrow in flight – cover the fletchings with a sleeve while they’re in your quiver.